Myanmar Register Travel insurance Destinations

 Myanmar - Exercise a high degree of caution

-There is no nationwide advisory in effect for Myanmar.
-However, you should exercise a high degree of caution due to the unsettled political situation and the possibility of civil unrest.
+Exercise a high degree of caution in Myanmar due to the unsettled political situation and the possibility of civil unrest.
 Myanmar suffers from prolonged internal conflicts, and acts of politically motivated violence can occur at any time, including in areas frequented by tourists.

 The political situation is volatile and there is always a possibility of civil unrest.
 You may find your security unexpectedly at risk.
 Acts of politically motivated violence may occur at any time, including in areas frequented by tourists and expatriates such as shopping centres, supermarkets, restaurants, markets, hotels, transportation hubs, and public transit (even taxis).
 Exercise a high degree of caution, avoid concentrations of police and security forces, avoid gatherings and remain informed of current issues.